 - 6. Appendix A: Foothill/Trabuco Specific Plan Project Consistency Checklist V, Resources Overlay Component, B., Oak Woodlands, 2, Tree Management/ Preservation Plan - a.
 Any oak tree removed which is greater than five (5) inches in diameter at 4.5 feet above the existing grade shall be transplanted.
 If any oak tree over 5 inches in diameter is either in poor health or and would not survive transplantation, as certified by an arborist, said tree shall be replaced either according to the Tree Replacement Scale in the Resources Overlay Component or as provided in an approved Tree Management and Preservation Plan designed to provide more extensive and effective mitigation.
-If any oak tree dies within five years of the initial transplantation, it shall also be replaced according to the Tree Management and Preservation Plan designed Tree Management and Preservation Plan designed to the Tree Replacement Scale or as provided in an approved Tree Management Scale or as provided in an approved Tree Management and Preservation Plan designed to the Tree Replacement Scale or as provided in an approved Tree Management and Preservation Plan designed to provide more extensive and effective mitigation." - 7.
+If any oak tree dies within five years of the initial transplantation, it shall also be replaced according to the Tree Management and Preservation Plan designed to provide more extensive and effective mitigation. - 7.
 Appendix A: Foothill/Trabuco Specific Plan Project Consistency Checklist, VI, Landscaping and Fuel Modification